aspittel/leveling-up-with-python/README.md

 [Here](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) are some examples of Google style docstrings.

-### PEP8 Tools

-If you are using a text editor, you can install a linter or package to check PEP8 compliance.
-You can also check from the command line by running the command `$ pip install pep8` and then running `$ pep8 my_file.py` to output whether your code complies with PEP8!

-### Exercise: PEP8 Your Code
+### Exercise: Docstring-ify Your Code

-Take 5 minutes to PEP8-ify any piece of your code from this class.
-If you have time, start adding docstrings to explain your code.
+Take 5 minute to add Google Docstrings to one piece of your code from this class.

 ### Bonus: The Zen of Python